xfce-mirror/xfce4-docklike-plugin/README.md

 sudo make install
 ```

-Use `./configure --prefix=/usr/local` to change install location
+Use e.g. `./configure --prefix=/usr` to change install location

 ### From git